 Safety was a primary concern when the design was conceived.
 The boat carries floatation in the forefoot and under the cockpit, so she will float when filled with water.
 The standard configuration gives positive righting to 80 degrees with two crew on board.
 As with some of our other designs, we are offering the plan with a variable ballast option.
 You can choose the ballast/draft/ weight ratio which is best for your sailing style and location.

 The standard draft is shallow enough to allow the full backwater gunkholing experience.
 With the board down, her draft and ballast allows you to take on the more open waters with confidence.
-She is named, Belhaven, after the historic town of that name, located on the Pungo River – a well known place for the wind and waves to kick up and kick in.
+She is named, Belhaven, after the historic town, located on the Pungo River – a well known place for the wind and waves to kick up and kick in.

 The gentle keel shape, with shallow draft and light weight, will make the boat easy to tow without having to purchase a large SUV.
 Launching and retrieving can be accomplished from a standard type of trailer.
 The centerboard is offset to port.
 This allows a completely open interior.
 Below, hull #23 showing the v-berth forward